Time & Materials#

 Note

-When you cancel a time entry that has already been copied to a job, the ledger entry linked to the time entry is deleted as well.
+When you cancel a time entry that has already been copied to a project, the ledger entry linked to the time entry is deleted as well.
 You can, however, only delete entries that haven’t been invoiced yet.
 You also require the delete permission.

-If (for either reason) you cannot post a cancellation, you need to clear the reference to the job ledger entry in the time journal.
+If (for either reason) you cannot post a cancellation, you need to clear the reference to the project ledger entry in the time journal.
 This turns the reversal entry into a simple correction posting that doesn’t cancel the time entry.

 The quantity and value of both entries are the same whichever method is used.
 The difference is that cancellation links the entry you want to reverse to the cancellation fields in the system.